keptn-contrib/dynatrace-service/documentation/configuration.md

 }
 ```

-The *dynatrace-service* will parse the "Tags" field and tries to find keptn_project, keptn_service and keptn_stage tags that come directly from the impacted entities that Dynatrace detected.
+The *dynatrace-service* will parse the `Tags` field and tries to find `keptn_project`, `keptn_service` and `keptn_stage` tags that come directly from the impacted entities that Dynatrace detected.
 If the problem was in fact detected on a Keptn deployed service the `{Tags}` string should contain the correct information and the mapping will work.

 *Best practice:* if you setup this type of integration we suggest that you use a Dynatrace Alerting Profile that only includes problems on services that have the Keptn tags.
-Otherwise problems will be sent to Keptn that cant be mapped through this capability!
+Otherwise problems will be sent to Keptn that can't be mapped through this capability!

-**Setting Up Problem Notification for ANY type of detected problem, e.g: Infrastructure, ...**
+**Setting Up Problem Notification for ANY type of detected problem, e.g. Infrastructure**

 So - what if you want to send any type of problem for a specific Alerting Profile to Keptn and use Keptn to orchestrate auto-remediation workflows?
-In that case we allow you specify Keptn Project, Stage and Service as properties in the data structure that is sent to Keptn.
+In that case we allow you to specify the Keptn Project, Stage and Service as properties in the data structure that is sent to Keptn.

 Here the custom payload for a Custom Notification Integration that will send all problems to a Keptn project called `dynatrace`, stage called `production` and service called `allproblems`:

 ```json
 {
     "specversion":"1.0",